Marketplacer-CustomerSuccess/Guidelines/Feature Request.md

 1. Receive feature requestfrom the vertical via Zendesk.
-   *Note: If the request was received via a different channel (i.e. Slack, Email, Verbal) please make sure that a ticket is created in Zendesk
+   *Note: If the request was received via a different channel (i.e. Slack, Email, Verbal) please make sure that a ticket is
+    created in Zendesk

+2. Check if the feature requested has already been requested or is already in the Dev queue.
+   - If If yes, inform the vertical of the status.  if

-2. Check if all the required information was provided.
+Check if all the required information was provided.
 If at any point more information is needed, communicate with the customer to complete the form.

-3. Once the form is completed, categorise the feature request according to the following:
+3. Once the form is completed, check if the feature requcategorise the feature request according to the following:

+   Open: